Skip to main content

 Written by Sven Hamberg

 One of Funnel's core concepts is that of dimensions.
 This article will teach how to work with dimensions but will not cover the technicalities of creating them.
-To learn more about creation see our article on Creating your first dimension.
+To learn more about creation see our article on Creating a custom dimension.

 One misconception we sometimes notice is that our users try to create a dimension to filter out just some of their data.